 - 1. Scheduled medications, PRN medications, one time only medications, after being checked off by clinical instructor. - 2.
-"Stat" and Initial doses may be administered at the discretion of the clinical instructor once competency has been determined. - 3.
-Must have knowledge of all medications the client is receiving as well as what to look for regarding the adverse effects of any drugs or combinations thereof regardless of whether responsible for the actual administration of the medications or not.
+"Stat" and initial doses by be administered at the discretion of the clinical instructor once competency has been determined. - 3.
+Must have knowledge of all medications the client is receiving as well as what to look for regarding the adverse effects of any drugs or combinations thereof regardless of whether responsible for the actual administration or not.